taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 * Installed and configured mod_hostinglimitsfor Apache ( **recommended - higher security level** );
 * Installed mod_suexec for Apache and configured [SuExecUserGroup](https://httpd.apache.org/docs/2.4/mod/mod_suexec.html#page-header) directive for each virtual host ( **recommended - higher security level** );
 * Enabled CageFS for end-users ( **recommended - higher security level** );
-* PHP Selector with alt-php - an easy way to select different PHP versions for each end-user provided by CloudLinux OS Shared;
+* PHP Selector with alt-php - an easy way to select different PHP versions for each end-user provided by CloudLinux OS;
 * ea-php - alternative to alt-php provided by cPanel (for cPanel only).

 ### Installation